 We will continue to risk assess our supply chain to consider if certain groups of suppliers are more susceptible to modern slavery and if specific due diligence is required.
-We are in the process of developing a Responsible Sourcing Statement, which focusses on our key supplier principles.
-We expect our suppliers to continuously improve their performance to provide safe workplaces, respect human rights, comply with environmental laws and regulations and be fully transparent in regard to the products and services they supply to us.
-All of our key and high-risk suppliers will be asked to acknowledge and sign-off on these principles.
+We have developed a Responsible Sourcing Statement focusing on our key principles.

+We expect our suppliers to continuously improve their performance to provide safe workplaces, respect human rights, comply with environmental laws and regulations and be fully transparent about the products and services they supply to us.
+All our key and high-risk suppliers are asked to acknowledge and sign-off on these principles.